adrybakov/wulfric/docs/source/user-guide/usage/kpoints.rst

 Getting summary of high-symmetry points
 ---------------------------------------

-In order to have a summary of the high symmetry pints the predefined method :py:meth:`.Kpoints.hs_table` may be used:
+In order to have a summary of the high symmetry points the predefined method :py:meth:`.Kpoints.hs_table` may be used:

 .. doctest::